smallhelm/entity-wharf-js/README.md

 # What it does

 Stores your data in an elegant way that will give you great flexibility and leverage.
 This library is designed to be used as a state management solution for applications that need to be performant for quickly mutating state over many different types of entities with similar characteristics.
 Applications such as games and simulations.
-If performance isn't this crucial then check out [DataScript](https://github.com/tonsky/datascript) which provides immutability, versioning, undo/redo, and the powerful datalog query engine.
+If performance isn't this crucial then check out [DataScript](https://github.com/tonsky/datascript) which provides immutability, versioning, undo/redo, and a powerful datalog query engine.

 All data stored in Wharf is organized uniformly as
  * **Entity** - just an id (i.e. _1_)